steqeq/0000/docs/reference/rocmcc/rocmcc.md

 Enables splitting of loops into multiple loops to eliminate the branches, which compares the loop induction with a constant expression.
 This constant expression can be derived through inter-procedural analysis.
 This option is enabled under -O3 by default.
 To disable this optimization, use -enable-ipo-loop-split=false.

 ##### -compute-interchange-order
-nables heuristic for finding the best possible interchange order for a loop nest.
+Enables heuristic for finding the best possible interchange order for a loop nest.
 To enable this option, use -enable-loopinterchange.
 This option is set to **false** by default.

 # Table 9 Draft - ESC Special CHR